top of page

 Go to Karaoke Song: Any Adele ballad

 A Little Bit More About Me: I come from an extensive background in musical theatre and musical direction.
-During his high school years, I won numerous regional awards for both of his passions including being 1 of 72 people in the United States selected to attend the 2021 National High School Musical Theatre "Jimmy" Awards.
+During my high school years, I won numerous regional awards for both of my passions including being 1 of 72 people in the United States selected to attend the 2021 National High School Musical Theatre "Jimmy" Awards.
 Besides music, I love burning myself on Florida beaches, taking naps, and continuing my lifelong addiction of Cheez-its.
 I am very excited to continue leading this amazing choir of nurses!

 Year: Third